 Inna Sumina is an artist in love with flowers.

 For my paintings, I choose a black (dark) background not by chance: in this way I emphasize the fragility and vulnerability of the soul of a flower.
 On a black underpainting, the colors become saturated, the image has a structure.
-From this dark, deep nothingness, with the help of the subconscious, I extract recognizable images dressed in silhouettes of flowers.
+From this dark, deep nothingness, with the help of my subconscious, I extract recognizable images dressed in silhouettes of flowers.

 In my painting practice, I most often use oil, canvas or paper.